eclipse-che/che-plugin-registry/README.md

         Docker registry to be used for image; default 'quay.io' --organization, -o [ORGANIZATION]
-        Docker image organization to be used for image; default: 'eclipse' --latest-only
+        Docker image organization to be used for image; default: 'eclipse' --offline
-        Build registry to only contain 'latest' meta.yamls; default: 'false' --offline
         Build offline version of registry, with all artifacts included cached in the registry; disabled by default.
     --rhel
-        Build using the rhel.Dockerfile (UBI images) instead of default
+        Build using the rhel.Dockerfile (UBI images) instead of Alpine --skip-oci-image
+        Build artifacts but do not create the image
 ```

-Note that the Dockerfiles in this repository utilize multi-stage builds, so Docker version 17.05 or higher is required.

 ### Offline and airgapped registry images